Did Early Christians Think the Holy Spirit Was A Separate Person in a Trinity?

 It is important to note that there are no quotes from Asia Minor Christians in the second century that state that the Holy Spirit is a person or the third person of the trinity.

-The Holy Spirit and Rome in The Second Century
+The Holy Spirit and Rome in The Second and Third Century

 Other than the heretics Montanus and Valentinus, there are a few early references to the Holy Spirit that were made by writers in Rome.